MichaelStroet/Astrovaria-ZetaOri-Variability/README.md

 The written report is currently under review and will be added to this repository at a later date.

-The observations used were taken in 2018 by Annelotte Derkink MSc and Anniek Gloudemans MSc using the HERMES instrument of the Mercator telescope on La Palma.
+The observations used were taken in 2018 by Annelotte Derkink and Anniek Gloudemans using the HERMES instrument of the Mercator telescope on La Palma.

 The version of FASTWIND used during this project is V10.6.